Shahid Kapoor: Jab We Met, Kaminey, and commercial fluctuations (2007–2013)

 Kapoor found no success in his first release of 2007—the ensemble comedy Fool & Final.
 However, his second release that year, the Imtiaz Ali-directed romantic comedy Jab We Met proved to be one of the top-grossing films of the year.
 The film tells the story of a troubled businessman (Kapoor) whose life undergoes a series of changes after he encounters a loquacious girl (Kareena Kapoor) on a train ride.
 Ali thought that Kapoor's previous roles failed to justify his acting potential, and thus approached him to portray a more complex character.
-The BBC noted on how "endearing" he was in the film and Rajeev Masand of CNN-IBN wrote that he left an "indelible impression with a performance that is understated and mature" in a film he thought primarily belonged to Kareena Kapoor.
+The BBC noted on how "endearing" he was in the film and Rajeev Masand wrote that he left an "indelible impression with a performance that is understated and mature" in a film he thought primarily belonged to Kareena Kapoor.
 For his performance, Kapoor received his first nomination for the Filmfare Award for Best Actor.

 After featuring opposite Vidya Balan in the romantic comedy Kismat Konnection (2008), Kapoor played twin brothers, one with a lisp and the other with a stutter, in Vishal Bhardwaj's critically acclaimed action film Kaminey (2009).
 In preparation, Kapoor met speech specialists and researched on the medical and mental aspects of the two conditions.
 To create a lean physique for one of the brothers, a look he considered to be "radically different" from his personal appearance, Kapoor practised functional training and followed a rigorous diet.
 Writing for Variety, critic Joe Leydon reviewed that Kapoor "impressively displays sufficiently variegated degrees of emotional intensity to sustain the illusion of two distinct characters.
 Just as important, he provides each sibling an appropriately elevated hunkiness quotient."
 Rediff.com listed Kapoor's performance as the best by a Bollywood actor in 2009 and he received a second Best Actor nomination at Filmfare.
 Kaminey earned over ₹700 million worldwide.
-Kapoor's final release of 2009 was as a cricketer in Dil Bole Hadippa!, a romantic comedy co-starring Rani Mukerji.
+Kapoor's final release of 2009 was as a cricketer in the Yash Raj Films production Dil Bole Hadippa!, a romantic comedy co-starring Rani Mukerji.
 It was screened at the Toronto International Film Festival, but was a financial failure.